inko-lang/website/source/manual/style-guide.html.md

 'hello'.slice 0, 1
 ```

-If the only argument is a block, leave out the the parentheses:
+If the only argument is a block, leave out the parentheses:

 ```inko
 # Good